dayalsunny8001/Sales-Data-Analysis/README.md

 # Sales-Data-Analysis
-This project is all about online sales analysis of a store.
-Before analysis, I have compiled some prerequisite steps like data cleaning, data preprocessing.
-Later I have compiled all the data and created interactive visualizations to understand sales and user behaviour.
+Project Objective:
+The objective is to analyse the sales of the store named "Vrinda".
+Find the patterns and provide insights to the client to help them curate marketing campaigns and to improve sales.